UN Elects Five New Members To Serve On Security Council - UrduPoint

 Five countries were elected as non-permanent members of the UN Security Council following a vote in the General Assembly on Tuesday

-UNITED NATIONS, (APP - UrduPoint / Pakistan Point News - 6th Jun, 2023 ):Five countries were elected as non-permanent members of the UN Security Council following a vote in the General Assembly on Tuesday.
+UNiTED NATIONS, (APP - UrduPoint / Pakistan Point News - 8th Jun, 2023 ):Five countries were elected as non-permanent members of the UN Security Council following a vote in the General Assembly on Tuesday.

 Algeria, Guyana, South Korea, Sierra Leone and Slovenia will join the premier 15-member body for maintaining international peace and security, starting in January, serving for a two-year period.

-They were among six countries vying for five non-permanent seats around the Council's horseshoe-shaped table that will become vacant at the end of the year.
+They were among six countries vying for five non-permanent seats around the Council horseshoe-shaped table that will become vacant at the end of the year.

 The Security Council is composed of 15 countries, five of which - China, France, Russia, the United Kingdom and the United States � are permanent members, granting them the right to veto any resolution or decision.